Tilapia as exotic species: Indonesia

 The Mozambique tilapia (Oreochromis mossambicus) is known as "Mujair" in Indonesia, having received its name from Moedjair who introduced this fish in the Serang River on the southern coast of Java in 1939.

+Russia

+A self-sustaining population the Oreochromis aureus has been reliably recorded in the Volga River basin in the area of heated water discharge from a local power plant, demonstrating its ability to survive in localized warm-water refuges.

 Singapore

 During World War II Oreochromis mossambicus was introduced to Singapore by the Japanese, who had brought the fish from the island of Java.
 Hence the fishes' local names, Japanese fish and Java fish.
 Tilapia were once abundant in the fresh and brackish waters off the north coast of Singapore.
 Since the late-1980s however, populations of feral tilapia have declined.
 Recently introduced cichlid hybrids (red tilapia O. mossambicus x O. niloticus, possibly also O. honorum and O. aureus) have crossbred with populations of Oreochromis mossambicus, possibly contributing to the decline.
 Inter-species hybrids tend to produce fewer fry per brood than spawning by fishes of the same species.
 In addition, hybrids classified as O. niloticus may have inherited a diminished tolerance for saline conditions, thus restricting the environments in which tilapia can be found.